memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 ---

-In this new era of work-from-home, firmware engineer may not have all the equipment and development board they are used to having at the office.
+In this new era of work-from-home, firmware engineer may not have all the equipment and development boards they are used to having at the office.
 One way around this?
 Emulation!

 While they're not quite the real thing, emulators can run our firmware, print